Performance-based navigation: Offset flight path

 RNAV systems may provide the capability for the flight crew to specify a lateral offset from a defined route.
 Generally, lateral offsets can be specified in increments of 1 NM up to 20 NM.
 When a lateral offset is activated in the RNAV system, the RNAV aircraft will depart the defined route and typically intercept the offset at a 45° or less angle.
 When the offset is cancelled, the aircraft returns to the defined route in a similar manner.
 Such offsets can be used both strategically i.e. fixed offset for the length of the route, or tactically i.e. temporarily.
 Most RNAV systems discontinue offsets in the terminal area or at the beginning of an approach procedure, at an RNAV hold, or during course changes of 90° or greater.

 Minimum navigation performance specifications

 Aircraft operating in the North Atlantic airspace are required to meet a minimum navigation performance specification (MNPS).
 The MNPS specification has intentionally been excluded from PBN because of its mandatory nature and because future MNPS implementations are not envisaged.

 Future developments

 It is likely that navigation applications will progress from 2-dimensional to 3-dimensional/4-dimensional applications, although time-scales and operational requirements are currently difficult to determine.
 Consequently, on-board performance monitoring and alerting is still to be developed in the vertical plane (vertical RNP) and ongoing work is aimed at harmonising longitudinal and linear performance requirements.
 Angular performance requirements associated with approach and landing will be included in the scope of PBN in the future.
 Similarly, specifications to support helicopter-specific navigation and holding functional requirements may also be included.

+Implementation examples

+Several civil aviation authorities and airports have adopted PBN procedures to improve efficiency and reduce environmental impact.
+In the United States, the Federal Aviation Administration (FAA) has expanded PBN deployments as part of its NextGen modernization program.
+At the local level, airports such as Naples Airport in Florida have tested new satellite-based arrival and departure procedures to reduce noise exposure and fuel use while maintaining safety standards.